 And what about at home?
 Has your family ever voted on what to do for fun on a Sunday afternoon?
 Maybe you’ve even voted for your favorite song by calling a local radio station.

-There are many people who believe that the right to vote—called “suffrage”—is the most important right that Americans have.
+Many people think the right to vote—called “suffrage”—is the most important right that Americans have.
 What do you think?

-Today, all American citizens who are 18 or older have the right to vote in local, state and national elections.
-When people vote, they make their voices heard and help to choose the leaders who will represent them in local, state and national governments.
+Today, all American citizens who are 18 or older have the right to vote in elections.
+When people vote, they make their voices heard.
+They help choose the leaders who will represent them in all levels of government.

-The women’s suffrage movement continued to move slowly, though, as it encountered plenty of opposition from groups who did not want to extend the right to vote to women.
-Although the women’s suffrage movement saw its progress slowed by another war—World War I—it also used that war and women’s work on behalf of the war effort to argue in favor of women’s suffrage.
+The women’s suffrage movement continued to move slowly, though.
+It encountered plenty of opposition from groups who did not want to extend the right to vote to women.
+Although the movement saw its progress slowed by another war—World War I—it also used women’s work on behalf of the war effort to argue in favor of women’s suffrage.

-Finally, on August 26, 1920, the 19th Amendment to the Constitution was ratified (approved), giving American women the right to vote.
+Finally, on August 26, 1920, the 19th Amendment to the Constitution was ratified.
+It gave American women the right to vote.
 This was an important step in securing equal rights for all Americans.